 Traditional Monsters and a Long-Ago TV Landscape

 Monsters and Halloween specials worked because audiences enjoyed them.
-They also allowed the network to repeat the holiday episode in future seasons, delivering an extra episode and added advertising dollars.
+They also allowed the network to repeat the holiday episode in future seasons, delivering an extra episode and adding advertising dollars.

 Classic monsters were still a thing back in the 1970s, as Saturday afternoon and evening reruns of classic horror movies featuring Frankenstein, The Wolfman, The Mummy, and, of course, Count Dracula ingrained in the public consciousness.
 People weren’t too interested in paying to see the old-time monsters at the cinema, though.
 With the right approach, they could still grab audiences on television.

-Halloween provided the perfect time to bring these monsters out of mothballs, although some programs Interestingly, Hart to Hart saw a mummy appear during the first week of January.
+Halloween provided the perfect time to bring these monsters out of mothballs, although some programs.
+Interestingly, Hart to Hart saw a mummy appear during the first week of January.
 Perhaps that was the way they wanted to ring in the New Year back in 1981.
-A holdover from the 1970s story ideas, the weird episode was one of the final out-of-place monster-themed network TV episodes of the era.
+A holdover from the 1970s story ideas, the weird episode was one of the era’s final out-of-place, monster-themed network TV episodes.

 Starsky & Hutch came at the right time and worked.

-Starsky & Hutch was also a little oddball considering the quirky humor it’s star characters presented.
-The show is not so over the top that it became ridiculous, but the odd nature ensured the vampire episode did not as ridiculous as it could have.
+Starsky & Hutch was also a little oddball, given the quirky humor of its star characters.
+The show is not so over the top that it became ridiculous, but the odd nature ensured the vampire episode did not become as ridiculous as it could have.
 Dracula wouldn’t be an appropriate villain in Kojak.
 A vampire makes a great villain on Starsky & Hutch.

 Here’s how it plays out.